smunoz1988/Portfolio-mobile-first/README.md

 Install this project with:

 -Does not apply for the moment, just need a browser to open it.
+Mozilla Firefox recomended.

 ### Usage

-To run the project, execute the following command:
+To run the project:

--Does not apply for the moment
+-open de index.html in youre browser.
+Mozilla Firefox recomended.

 ### Run tests

-To run tests, run the following command:
+To run tests:

--Does not apply for the moment
+-You can use linters to run test for this project.

 ### Deployment

-You can deploy this project using:
+You can deploy this project using tools as Parcel.

--Does not apply for the moment

 <p align="right">(<a href="#readme-top">back to top</a>)</p>